-COMMODITY PRICE RISK OR FOREIGN EXCHANGE RISK & HEDGING ACTIVITIES
+COMMODITY PRICE RISK OR FOREIGN EXCHANGE RISK & HEDGING ACTIVITIES:

-International pricing and demand/ supply risk are inherent in the import of Styrene Monomer, the main raw material for the products of the Company.
+International pricing and demand/supply risk are inherent in the import of Styrene Monomer, the main raw material for the products of the Company.
 The Company enters into procurement contracts for import of Styrene Monomer on annual basis.
 The contracts specify the quantity and attributes for arriving at monthly pricing.
 However, a part of the requirement is sourced on spot basis so as to float with fluctuations in the market and to guard against price volatility.
 The Company has also linked part of its sales to raw material prices so that the Company has adequate cushion to protect its margin in the event of any increase/decrease in raw material costs.

-Your Company's main raw material and major additives are imported and therefore your Company has a substantial exposure in foreign exchange currencies and thus associated risk thereof.
-To overcome the risk of foreign exchange volatility in market, your Company's Board has approved a policy to hedge the risk by way of foreign exchange exposures by using appropriate hedging products.
-Your Company, to some extent, has also hedged against the said risk by way of export receivables.
+Company's main raw material and major additives are imported and therefore the Company has a substantial exposure in foreign exchange currencies and thus associated risk thereof.
+To overcome the risk of foreign exchange volatility in market, Company's Board has approved a policy to hedge the risk by way of foreign exchange exposures by using appropriate hedging products.
+The Company, to some extent, is also hedged against the said risk by way of export receivables and domestic sales linked to raw material prices.
 There is no direct hedging available for the main raw material of Company viz.
 Styrene Monomer.